 Under the Migration Act 1958 (Cth) asylum seekers who arrive on the mainland without a valid visa must be held in immigration or community detention, or transferred to an off-shore processing facility.

 The government's role is to develop laws affecting migration, to enforce the law, and to educate people about the law.
-The Department of Immigration and Border Protection is the government department that administers the law, as well as the immigration program.
+The Department of Home Affairs is the government department that administers the law, as well as the immigration program.

 The immigration program has two components: